powerpak/pathogendb-pipeline/README.md

     $ cp scripts/example.env.sh scripts/env.sh
     $ $EDITOR scripts/env.sh

-All the default variables should work for any Minerva user (given appropriate permissions).
+All the default variables should work for any Minerva user with appropriate permissions.
 (You previously needed to configure your [RAST][rast] login details in this script, but this is no longer necessary now that we use [prokka][].)
 Then, you can source the script into your shell and install required gems locally into the `vendor/bundle` directory as follows:

     $ source scripts/env.sh
     $ bundle install --deployment